KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 }
 ```

-I've commented the above code, but let's go ahead and dig a little deeper into the structure of the mixin.
-Like I said above, the first thing we should do is check that the `$args` argument is a map, and depending on the result, we'll either throw an error, or move on.
+I’ve commented the above code, but let’s go ahead and dig a little deeper into the structure of the mixin.
+Like I said above, the first thing we should do is check that the `$args` argument is a map, and depending on the result, we’ll either throw an error, or move on.

-Next, let's check if a module was passed as the `$uses` argument; if not, let's output any `$key->$value` pairs as plain CSS.
-Also we will throw a warning to the user to let him know that the mixin shouldn't be used for plain CSS output.
+Next, let’s check if a module was passed as the `$uses` argument; if not, let’s output any `$key->$value` pairs as plain CSS.
+Also we will throw a warning to the user to let him know that the mixin shouldn’t be used for plain CSS output.

-On the other hand, if `$uses` is not `null`, let's move on to check whether or not the module actually exists within our `$customizer` variable (the palette map), like before we will either error out with a warning, or move forward.
+On the other hand, if `$uses` is not `null`, let’s move on to check whether or not the module actually exists within our `$customizer` variable (the palette map), like before we will either error out with a warning, or move forward.

 Now, since we want to be able to pass multiple customizable properties into a single instance of the mixin, we need to iterate over each of those arguments.
-So, from within our conditional statement that checks whether or not the module exists, let's add the following code:
+So, from within our conditional statement that checks whether or not the module exists, let’s add the following code:

 ```scss
 // @if exists($customizer, $uses) {